Cherreads

 "P.A.C.I.F.I.C. doesn't want to kill you," Elias said.
 "They want to send you to the front lines.
 You're the new draft class."

 His father had spent his life writing polite letters to insurance companies.
 He hadn't been built for confrontation.
-He'd been in a hospital waiting room, probably wearing a cardigan, holding a thermos of bad coffee, when the System dropped.
+He died in a hospital waiting room, probably wearing a cardigan, holding a thermos of bad coffee.

 Elias's squad had body armor and rifles and they still lost people.